 Wildlife enthusiasts will find and explore a variety of animal habitats found throughout the arboretum’s wetlands and woodlands.
 Campers will locate bird nests, turtle ponds, and groundhog holes, while searching for deer, frogs and other creatures.
 They will also create dioramas and investigate the Arboretum’s bee hives

-Week of August 4th: Arboretum Artists
+Week of August 4th: Arboretum Artists (SESSION FULL)

 Using nature as an inspiration, aspiring Artists will design works of art using a variety of mediums from paints and clay to create sculptures, canvas paintings, water color nature art, and scientific illustration.
 Camper’s creative creations will be displayed in an art show for parents to view at the end of week.